tone4ka/nodejs2021Q4-service/README.md

 3. Switch to the nestjs branch

-4. Type in command line in app directory
+4. Type in command line in the app directory

 ```
 npm i